 Saint Kitts and Nevis has a modest tax treaty network with seven tax treaties.
 Saint Kitts and Nevis has a newly established MAP programme and has no experience with resolving MAP cases as it has not yet been involved in any cases.
 Overall Saint Kitts and Nevis meets the majority of the elements of the Action 14 Minimum Standard.
-Where it has deficiencies, Saint Kitts and Nevis is working to address some of them.
+Where it has deficiencies, Saint Kitts and Nevis has worked to address them, which has been monitored in stage 2 of the process.
+In this respect, Trinidad and Tobago solved some of the identified deficiencies.